Ethics in Law Enforcement and Policing

-In essence, officers swear, to be honest, upstanding citizens.
-They promise to be part of the solution, not part of the problem, and above all else, they promise to follow the rules, whether they like or agree with them or not.
+Officers swear to be honest, upstanding citizens.
+They promise to be part of the solution, not part of the problem.
+Above all else, they promise to follow the rules, regardless of whether they like or agree with them.

 Understood within the concept of acting honorably is the idea that officers should own up to their mistakes.
 Far more respect is reserved for those who screw up and admit it than those who try to hide their misdeeds or blame others for their shortcomings.
-In fact, it is an oft-repeated mantra that, in choosing a law enforcement career, lying will get one fired faster than anything else when you choose a law enforcement career.
+In fact, lying will get one fired faster than anything else when you choose a law enforcement career.

 The Law Enforcement Code of Ethics

-The oath of office lays the groundwork for instilling ethical behavior, but it doesn't stop there.
-To help guide officers toward ethical decision making, most agencies codify those practices that they hope to promote and those they expect officers to avoid.
+The oath of office lays the groundwork for instilling ethical behavior, but it doesn't stop there. most agencies codify those practices that they hope to promote and those they expect officers to avoid to help guide them toward ethical decision making.